 As you can see on the diagram, the program can send notifications when the host state changes.
 It is possible to configure the program to send e-mail notifications, show balloons in Windows Tray, play sounds or execute custom actions on state changes.

 Changing and Tuning the Monitoring Settings

 You can change the used configuration on the Monitor Settings page of the program preferences Pic 1.
 These settings are used by all monitored hosts.
-It is possible to override the common settings and specify individual settings for hosts and groups.
+Using a commercial edition of the program, you can to override the common settings and specify individual settings for hosts and groups.
 To enter individual settings for a host/group, you need to open it for editing and switch to Monitor Settings.

 Monitoring settings allow you to change ping intervals and to check attempts used to detect Up/Down states.
 These settings were explained above.
 You can also change the ping packet size, the ping timeout and the TTL (time to live).
 Note that depending on the used edition of the program and the initial configuration set at the first start of the program, the default monitoring settings may vary, but you can change them anytime if required.